aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 2 - Cargo Manifest

 Weaver's Company Log
-1 - This Cursed Place
+1 - This Cursed Place -- MISSING
-2 - Blood
+2 - Blood -- MISSING
-3 - The Gift
+3 - The Gift -- MISSING
-4 - An Uneasy Peace
+4 - An Uneasy Peace -- MISSING
-5 - Ignorance is not Comfort
+5 - Ignorance is not Comfort -- MISSING
-6 - A Helping Hand
+6 - A Helping Hand -- MISSING
-7 - Nothing from Queensport
+7 - Nothing from Queensport -- MISSING
-8 - The Talks
+8 - The Talks -- MISSING

 Agarwal's Diary
 1 - The Unfortunates